 Note: Though I am addressing the topic of investing in both condos and townhomes, to minimize repetition I will refer to these collectively as just condos.

 There are a few characteristics of condos that make them an appealing investment, especially for a novice investor like I was at the time.

 Lastly, due to the ease of maintenance, they are also generally easier to manage.
 As a self-managing landlord, it’s helpful to be able to call the HOA manager if I see a piece of siding that has been damaged, for example.
-At times it feels almost as if I have a property manager without the added expense of 8-10% of monthly rents.
+At times, it feels almost as if I have a property manager without the added expense of 8 to 10 percent of monthly rents.

 HOAs can be great, as many have an HOA manager (most commonly a property management company) that oversees everything regarding the shared spaces.
 This is definitely a double-edged sword, though, because any space that the HOA controls is space that you don’t control.
 So while the condo and everything inside might be yours, the building you are in is not owned and thus not controlled by you.

 The last notable differentiator between the two that I’ll mention is cash flow versus appreciation.
 Single family homes tend to appreciate much more than condos, as they tend to be more in demand.
 Personally, though, I don’t buy for appreciation—that is like gambling to me.
 I’d rather purchase a steady stream of income and not worry about the market price versus purchase a property that has a lower rent to purchase price ratio but has “potential” for appreciation.

 Another reason that condos may not appreciate as much as single family homes is because it is more difficult to get financing for them.
 We’ll cover that topic in detail after this next section.